Why you should consider Africa as a Business Opportunity

 Doing business in Africa, especially in the transportation sector, currently sees hundreds of entrepreneurs earning recurring income.
 With the arrival of Uber to the African continent, fast thinking investors have grown a loyal customer base by putting cars at the disposal of urban commuters.
 The convenience, affordability and comfort proposed by the ride hailing company has opened doors for business opportunities in African countries.

 Another startup inspired from the success story of Uber’s African expansion is Magic Bus.
 This startup, founded by four students of the Indiana’s Earlham College, raised $1 million from the Hult Foundation.
 It’s innovative SMS-based system allows commuters (in Nairobi) to pre-book their bus tickets simply using their mobile phones.
 With the integration of mobile payment through M-PESA, riders can find out how far a bus is and the exact fare.
-Currently, Magic Bus is seeking to standardize bus fares for peak and off-peak hours, before attempting an expansion on the continent.
+Currently, Magic Bus is seeking to standardise bus fares for peak and off-peak hours, before attempting an expansion on the continent.

 Governments owe to their citizens one of the basic human rights: Proper Education.
 Being one of the fastest growing populations, Africa has an estimated growth rate of 2.5 percent per annum (as of 2017).
 Due to this, the demand for quality education is booming and African governments can no longer meet the growing demand.
 With poor funding of government-sponsored schools, the African educational system needs to heavily rely on private business as a support.